johnkrovitch/unRaMaLaK/src/Krovitch/KrovitchBundle/Resources/docs/roadmap.md

 Bugs :
     * FIXED bug on the second map saving in crud (PHP)
-    * bug on map drag&drop : textures does not move
+    * FIXED bug on map drag&drop : textures does not move
+    * bug : drag does not work on textures
+    * bug : map can be drag out of out canvas

 2) version 0.2